 • Electric, solar, or gravity pumps for sprinkler pivots

-USDA REAP Loan limits are currently set at $25 million with maximum 40-year terms.
+North Avenue Capital offers USDA REAP Loans starting at $2 million with maximum 30-year terms.
 Interest rates and final terms are set by the lender on a case-by-case basis, based on the useful economic life of the assets being financed, the assets used as collateral and the borrower’s ability to repay.
 Like USDA Business & Industry (B&I) Loans, REAP Loans also are collateral-backed loans that require borrowers to provide collateral on a 1:1 basis to the loan amount requested.

 The USDA’s REAP program also offers grants and loan/grants.
 Terms include: